Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

 ``x -> maxpool(x, (2,2)),``

-Convolutional layers are generally followed by A maxpool layer.
+Convolutional layers are generally followed by a maxpool layer.
 In our case the parameter ``(2,2)`` is the window size that slides over x reducing it to half the size whilst retaining the most important feature information for learning.

-+The output from this layer only can be viewed with ``model[1:2](train_set[1][1])`` and has the output dimensions 14×14×16×128.
+The output from this layer only can be viewed with ``model[1:2](train_set[1][1])`` and has the output dimensions 14×14×16×128.

 ### Layer 3